csinva/csinva.github.io/_notes/math/math_basics.md

 - $p_1 \to p_2 \iff - p_1 \lor p_2 $
 - The greatest common divisor of two integers a and b is the largest integer d such that d $\|$ a and d $\|$ b
 - Proof Techniques

-1. Proof by Induction
+    - Proof by Induction

-2. Direct Proof
+    - Direct Proof

-3. Proof by Contradiction - assume p $\land$ -q, show contradiction
+    - Proof by Contradiction - assume p $\land$ -q, show contradiction

-4. Proof by Contrapositive - show -q $\to$ -p
+    - Proof by Contrapositive - show -q $\to​$ -p

 # identities